Itanaki/Itanaki/README.md

 - Scripting and Automation play pivotal roles in system administration, addressing the challenge of repetitive and time-intensive tasks.
 System administrators frequently leverage scripting languages like Python, Bash, or PowerShell to automate routine processes, enhancing overall efficiency in managing and maintaining systems.
 - Network administration zeroes in on switching technologies and router operations essential for sustaining small-to-medium business networks.
 This encompasses the management of wireless local area networks (WLAN) along with a comprehensive understanding of security concepts to ensure the robust functioning and safeguarding of network infrastructures.**

-- 🌱 I’m currently learning **Managing Enterprise Servers and CCNA: Switching, Routing, and Wireless Essentials**
+- 🌱 I’m currently studying about **Managing Enterprise Servers and CCNA: Switching, Routing, and Wireless Essentials**

 - 📫 How to reach me **qedbpadual@tip.edu.ph**